FAQ

 How does path scoping work exactly?

-Path scoping uses glob patterns with inheritance:
+Path scoping uses glob patterns with parent inheritance.
+Scopes are relative to your project root:

 • A memory for src/** applies everywhere under src/